TN CM visits ancestral house at Thirukkuvalai in Nagapattinam | Politics

 He chose to walk down the street to reach his ancestral house.

-The house, a blue and white structure with a pond in front of it, has a statue of his mother.

-The house has two libraries named after his parents - `Muthuvelar Noolagam' and `Anjugam Padippagam'.
+The house, a blue and white structure with a pond in front of it, has a statue of his mother and two libraries named after his grandparents.

 The Chief Minister paid floral tribute to the statues of his grandparents, father, and uncle Murasoli Maran and browsed through a collection of rare photographs, including those of Karunanidhi, in the house.